littlebearapps/gatekeeper/docs/GATEKEEPER-IMPLEMENTATION-PLAN.md

   }

   async reportError(error, context) {
-    // Report to CloakPipe for all publishers await ErrorCloakPipe.report({ ...error, context });
+    // Report to Homeostat via GitHub Issues for all publishers return await this.reporter.reportPublishingError(error, context);
   }
 }
 ```